4 Topics with Braxton Fuller

 That was nearly six years ago, and in the time since, Fuller has taken up visual art and displayed his work in Chicago, New York, and Singapore.
 A lot of his art is text-based—phrases from his brain or pop culture painted on canvas, or turf, or a scale.
 Though he has dabbled in abstract art, he says text-based art is “home.”

-Tonight, Fuller will open a ten-piece solo exhibition called Reflections.
-It will be on view until September 27 at Kansas City Artists Coalition’s Snap Space Gallery.
+On Sept.
+6, Fuller opened a ten-piece solo exhibition called Reflections.
+It will be on view until Friday, Sept.
+27 at Kansas City Artists Coalition’s Snap Space Gallery.

-We caught up with Fuller on Wednesday to discuss his art and his upcoming exhibition.
+We caught up with Fuller to learn more about his exhibition.

 Quotes were edited for length and clarity.